-COM 170A · Media Production I 4 Credits

-Equips students with the most basic "hands-on" visual media production skills in which students learn the fundamentals of visual media production, including multi-camera studio production, digital filmmaking, and digital post-production.
+COM 170A • Media Production I 4 Credits.
+Equips students with the most basic "handson" visual media production skills in which students learn the fundamentals of visual media production, including multi-camera studio production, digital filmmaking, and digital postproduction.

-COM 208U · Native Americans and the Media 3 Credits
+COM 208U • Native Americans and the Media 3 Credits.

 Analysis of media portrayals of Native Americans.
 Emphasis on Native American cultures and voices, mainstream portrayals of Native Americans through a variety of media, and social and media critical tools for examining media mainstream images of minority groups.
 Prerequisites: GES 130 (may be taken concurrently) or GES 244 (may be taken concurrently).
-Offered: Occasionally interim.
+Offered: Occasionally interim

-COM 209 · Introduction to Health Communication 3 Credits
+COM 209 • Introduction to Health Communication 3 Credits.

 Introduces students to communication surrounding health care.
-History of health care and theoretical foundations of what health and illness mean.
-Explores concepts such as provider-patient communication, social support, health literacy, cross-cultural barriers to health care, ethical considerations in health communication and a Christian approach to health and illness.
+Beginning with the history of health care and theoretical foundations of what health and illness mean, the course goes on to explore concepts like providerpatient communication, social support, health literacy, cross-cultural barriers to health care, ethical considerations surrounding health communication and a Christian approach to health and illness.

 Prerequisites: HAS 110 (may be taken concurrently).
-Offered: Fall.
+Offered: Fall

-COM 210 · Perspectives on Human Communication 3 Credits
+COM 210 • Perspectives on Human Communication 3 Credits.

 Examination of the communication discipline through the exploration and application of communication theories.
-Provides a theoretical foundation by exploring significant communication concepts in the areas of human, media, organizational, and rhetorical communication.
-Offered: Fall, Spring.
+Provides a theoretical foundation for communication studies and media communication majors by exploring significant communication concepts in the areas of human, media, organizational, and rhetorical communication.
+Offered: Fall, spring.

-COM 213 · Media Communication 3 Credits
+COM 213 • Media Communication 3 Credits.
 An overview of mass media industries, including print, broadcast, cable, film, and the internet.
 Survey of media history, functions, and impacts on society.